ansible/community-docs/maintaining.rst

 When reviewing an issue, if applicable, ask the author whether they want to fix the issue themselves providing the link to the `Quick-start guide <create_pr_quick_start_guide.rst>`_.

 Adopt a zero-tolerance policy towards behavior violating `Ansible Code of Conduct <https://docs.ansible.com/ansible/latest/community/code_of_conduct.html>`_.
-Add information to ``README`` how people can complain referring to the `policy-violations Code of Conduct section<https://docs.ansible.com/ansible/latest/community/code_of_conduct.html#policy-violations>`_.
+Add information to ``README`` how people can complain referring to the `"Policy violations" Code of Conduct section <https://docs.ansible.com/ansible/latest/community/code_of_conduct.html#policy-violations>`_.

 Announce that the project needs new contributors and maintainers through available communication channels.